justin-atwell/HederaExamples/readme.md

 3. Clone this repository
 4. Create a new file called ".env" (This will hold your account information later)
 ![img.png](images/img.png)
-5. Add your Hedera account and private key
+5. Add your Hedera account and private key (Leave the quotes)
 6. Either hit the Play button in Intellij or type ```./gradlew bootRun```